Barbara Minsker: Recognition

 Minsker was a 2000 recipient of the Presidential Early Career Award for Scientists and Engineers, and a 2003 recipient of the American Society of Civil Engineers (ASCE) Walter L. Huber Civil Engineering Research Prize.
 She was the 2012 recipient of the ASCE Environmental and Water Resources Institute (EWRI) Service to the Profession Award.

 She was named as an EWRI Fellow in 2017.
 In 2019, the ASCE gave her their Margaret S. Petersen Award.
+In 2026, she was named as an ASCE Fellow and was awarded ASCE's Julian Hinds Award, their highest honor for water resources planning and management.